Stocks tumble as war overshadows 'fantastic' US jobs data

 “The COVID recovery was in full bloom in the jobs report,” said Brian Jacobsen, senior investment strategist at Allspring Global Investments.

-“The tricky part is the future, not the past,” he said, as crude oil prices climbed back above $112 per barrel amid worries about pressure on supplies because of the Ukrainian war.
+“The tricky part is the future, not the past,” he said, as U.S. crude oil prices climbed above $114 per barrel amid worries about pressure on supplies because of the Ukrainian war.
 “Higher fuel and food costs can eat into consumers’ budgets.
 Those high costs can be a boon for oil producers and farmers, but not for everyone else.”

-The losses were widespread, with more than 80% of stocks in the S&P 500 falling.
-Among the few gainers were Chevron, Exxon Mobil and other companies that can benefit from higher oil prices.
-The S&P 500 is on track for its third weekly loss in the last four, and it's down a little more than 10% from its record set early this year.
+In the benchmark S&P 500, more than 60% of stocks were down, with technology and financial companies weighing down the index the most.
+Apple fell 2% and JPMorgan Chase slid 3.9%.
+Among the gainers were utilities, health care stocks and companies that can benefit from higher oil prices.
+Occidental Petroleum vaulted 16.7% for the biggest gain in the index.
+The S&P 500 is on track for its third weekly loss in the last four, and it's down just over 10% from its record set early this year.

-Russian forces gained ground, shelling Europe’s largest nuclear power plant and sparking a fire early Friday as they pressed their attack on a crucial energy-producing Ukrainian city.
-But authorities said the blaze was safely extinguished.
+Russian forces gained ground, shelling Europe’s largest nuclear power plant and causing a fire early Friday as they pressed their attack on a crucial energy-producing Ukrainian city.
+Authorities said the blaze was safely extinguished.
 U.S. Energy Secretary Jennifer Granholm tweeted that the Zaporizhzhia plant’s reactors were protected by robust containment structures and were being safely shut down.

 Trading on the Moscow exchange, after briefly opening Monday, has remained closed throughout the week.
 The value of Russia’s ruble continues to hover below a penny after plunging roughly 30% since the middle of last week.
 It now takes roughly 104 rubles to get a dollar, up from fewer than 75 at the start of the year.
 The ruble has dropped as Western governments imposed sanctions that cut off much of Russia’s access to the global financial system.